Multiwinner Approval Rules as Apportionment Methods: The Apportionment Problem and Approval-Based Multiwinner Elections

 \subsubsection{Divisor Methods}

 A rich and very well-studied class of apportionment methods is defined via divisor sequences.

-\begin{definition}[Divisor method] Let $d=(d(0), d(1), d(2), \ldots)$ be a sequence with $0 < d(j) \le d(j+1)$ for all $j \in \naturals_0$.
-The \emph{divisor method based on $d$} is the apportionment method that maps a given instance $(v,h)$ to the set of all seat allocations that can result from the following procedure: Start with the empty seat allocation $(0, \ldots, 0)$ and iteratively assign a seat to a party $P_i$ maximizing $\frac{v_i}{d(s_i)}$ where $s_i$ is the number of seats that have already been allocated to party $P_i$. \end{definition}
+\begin{definition}[Divisor method] Let $d=(d(0), d(1), d(2), \ldots)$ be a sequence with $0 < d(j) \le d(j+1)$ for all $j \in \naturals \cup \{0\}$.
+The \emph{divisor method based on $d$} is the apportionment method that maps a given instance $(v,h)$ to the set of all seat allocations that can result from the following procedure: Start with the empty seat allocation $(0, \ldots, 0)$ and iteratively assign a seat to a party $P_i$ maximizing $\nicefrac{v_i}{d(s_i)}$, where $s_i$ is the number of seats that have already been allocated to party $P_i$. \end{definition}

-Divisor methods are often defined in a procedurally different, but mathematically equivalent way \citep[see][Proposition 3.3]{BaYo82a}. \footnote{Divisor methods with $d(0)=0$ can also be defined.
+Divisor methods are often defined in a procedurally different, but mathematically equivalent way. \footnote{See \citet{BaYo82a}, Proposition 3.3.
+Divisor methods with $d(0)=0$ can also be defined.
 For such methods, which \citet{Puke14a} calls \emph{impervious}, the conventions $\frac{v_i}{0} = \infty$ and $\frac{v_i}{0} \ge \frac{v_j}{0} \Leftrightarrow v_i \ge v_j$ are used.
-Examples of impervious divisor methods are the methods due to Huntington and Hill, Adams, and Dean \citep[see][]{BaYo82a}. } Two prominent divisor methods are the \dhondt and the \sainte.
+Examples of impervious divisor methods are the methods due to Huntington and Hill, Adams, and Dean. } Two prominent divisor methods are the \dhondt and the \sainte, but several other divisor methods such as the \emph{Huntington-Hill method} (aka the \emph{method of equal proportions}), the \emph{Adams method} (aka the \emph{method of smallest divisors}), and the \emph{Dean method} are studied in the literature on fair representation.
+We refer the reader to the books of \citet{BaYo82a} and \citet{Puke14a} for an extensive overview on these methods, their history and their use in various countries.